kamalasaurus/bergelsonlab.org/subpages/coevolutionary-interactions.md

 </div>

 <div class="research-grid-container">
-    <div class="research-grid-item research-grid-span-2">In parallel to the extensive diversity that we see in NLR alleles is an enormous strain diversity in the pathogens of A. thaliana.
+    <div class="research-grid-item research-grid-span-2">In parallel to the extensive diversity that we see in NLR alleles is an enormous strain diversity in the pathogens of <em>A. thaliana</em>.
 We are working to understand how this diversity is shaped and maintained.</div>
     <div class="research-grid-item">
         <img src="../assets/images/CI-Image.jpg" alt="Placeholder Image" />
     </div>